patroni/patroni/docs/dynamic_configuration.rst

 - Local :ref:`configuration <settings>` (patroni.yml).
-	These options are defined in the configuration file and take precedence over dynamic configuration. patroni.yml could be changed and reload in runtime (without restart of Patroni) by sending SIGHUP to the Patroni process, performing ``POST /reload`` REST-API request or executing ``patronictl reload``.
+	These options are defined in the configuration file and take precedence over dynamic configuration. patroni.yml could be changed and reloaded in runtime (without restart of Patroni) by sending SIGHUP to the Patroni process, performing ``POST /reload`` REST-API request or executing ``patronictl reload``.

 - Environment :ref:`configuration <environment>`.
 	It is possible to set/override some of the "Local" configuration parameters with environment variables.